 - Recycle as much as possible, which includes buying products with recycled content.

 These items can be taken to The Recycling Center located at 302 1st Street W, Jamestown.
-The Center is operated by Renaissance Recycling and is open Tuesdays and Thursdays from 9:00 AM to 6:00 PM and Saturdays from 9:00 AM to Noon.
-For more information please call (701) 320-7312 or (701) 320-9218.
-You can also visit their official website at http://www.jamestownrecycling.com.
+The Center is operated by Recycle North Dakota and is open Tuesdays and Thursdays from 9:00 a.m. to 6:00 p.m. and Saturdays from 9:00 a.m. to 12:00 p.m.
+For more information please call 701-320-9218.
+You can also visit their official website at http://www.recyclenorthdakota.com.

-Yard waste such as grass, leaves, trees and shrubs can be dropped off anytime at the City Of Jamestown Landfill and Baler facility located at 3020 18th Street SE, Jamestown.
-You can also contact them by phone at (701) 252-5223.
+Yard waste such as grass, leaves, trees and shrubs can be dropped off at the City yard waste site located at the Jamestown Landfill and Baler facility, 3020 18th Street SE, Jamestown.
+Contact them by phone at 701-252-5223 for more information.

-Fluorescent bulbs can be recycled through Waste Management, Inc’s “Lamp Tracker” program.
-For more information please visit https://www.wmlamptracker.com/v2/index.cfm or call Renae Beeter at (701) 624-5776.
+Fluorescent bulbs can be recycled through Waste Management “Lamp Tracker” program for a fee.
+For more information please visit https://www.wmlamptracker.com/v2/index.cfm or call Renae Beeter at 701-624-5776.

 Plastic Grocery Bags

-To get rid of old plastic grocery bags (those with a recycling symbol) you can drop them off at either Wal-Mart or Hugo’s.
+Leave used plastic grocery bags (those with a recycling symbol) at them off at Wal-Mart or Hugo’s.

 Tires, Used Oil And Antifreeze

-Old tires can be brought to any shop that sells them.
-For used oil and antifreeze you can contact your local vehicle repair shop or bring containers to the City Baler where it can be recycled.
+Take used tires to any shop that sells them.
+Take used oil and antifreeze to your local vehicle repair shop or bring containers to the City Baler where it can be recycled.